What are the common concerns or objectives of an estate plan?

 2. Avoiding Probate and Making Things Easier for Your Family

 Probate is the court-supervised process of distributing assets after someone passes away, and it can be time-consuming, expensive, and stressful for loved ones.
-One of the biggest objectives for many of my clients is to avoid probate entirely or at least simplify the process as much as possible.
+One of the primary objectives for my clients is to avoid probate entirely or at least simplify the process as much as possible.

 A properly structured estate plan can achieve this by:

-• Using a revocable living trust to hold assets, so they pass to beneficiaries without court involvement.
+Using a revocable living trust (a trust you set up and control while alive) to hold assets, so they pass to beneficiaries without court involvement.

-• Designating beneficiary designations on financial accounts and life insurance policies.
+Assigning beneficiary designations (naming who receives the funds directly) on financial accounts and life insurance policies.

 By avoiding probate, your family can gain immediate access to their inheritance without unnecessary delays, legal fees, or court proceedings.